Strafer14/xbox-live-api---node/README.md

 ### Functionality:<br/>
 *Get*:
 - Xbox user id by username.
-- A player's clips (with pagination)
-- A user's screenshots (with pagination)
+- A player's:
+    1. Settings and xuid.
+    2. Clips (with pagination).
+    3. Screenshots (with pagination).
+    4. Achievements per title (with pagination).
+    5. Latest activity.

 ### How to use:
 `npm install async-xbox-live-api`<br/>